hakuhodo-technologies/scope-rl/README.md

 </details>

 Note that, in addition to the above OPE and OPS methods, researcher can easily implement and compare their own estimators through a generic abstract class.
-Moreover, Practitioners can apply the above implementation to their real-world data to evaluate and choose counterfactual policies.
+Moreover, practitioners can apply the above implementation to their real-world data to evaluate and choose counterfactual policies.

 To provide an example of performing a customized experiment imitating a practical setup, we also provide [RTBGym](./rtbgym), an RL environment for Real-Time Bidding (RTB) under this repository.